allenc125789/TurtleNAS/extra/User-Manual.md

 `(404) Not Found!` Usually happens if a file can not be found.
 Check what's trying to be accessed, and check if the file exists, or a link is found.
 If this happens when downloading a file, refresh the Database(DB) through the browser.

-__Bugs__

-> (/var/www/turtlenas/private/PHP/handle-downloads.php)

-+ Downloading "hidden/dotfiles" through a browser will append the filename if starting with a (.) dot.
-(Example: ".bashrc" --href--> "bashrc").
-Uploading and backing up these files is fine otherwise, however if you download a hidden file, it is recommended doing so by using the "Zip Download".

-Problem could be due to nginx, or modern browser design appending it automatically.
-Unsure how to fix.

 __Upload/Download Limits__

 *- Hardcaps*